NShumway/open-with/README.md

 ### "Downloads disabled by owner" error
 The document owner has disabled downloads.
 Use File > Download from the Google Docs menu instead.

-### No context menu appears
-- Verify the extension is enabled at `chrome://extensions`
-- Refresh the page
+### Popup shows "Not supported"
-- Check that you're on a Google Docs/Sheets/Slides URL
+- Check that you're on a Google Docs/Sheets/Slides document URL (not the homepage)
+- The URL should look like `docs.google.com/spreadsheets/d/...` or similar

 ### File doesn't open
 Check that you have a default application set for the file type: